ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Actions.rst

   [INFO] [turtlesim]: Rotation goal canceled

-Not only can the client-side (your input in the teleop) preempt goals, but the server-side (the ``/turtlesim`` node) can as well.
+Not only can the client-side (your input in the teleop) stop a goal, but the server-side (the ``/turtlesim`` node) can as well.
-When the server-side preempts an action, it “aborts” the goal.
+When the server-side chooses to stop processing a goal, it is said to “abort” the goal.

 Try hitting the ``D`` key, then the ``G`` key before the first rotation can complete.
 In the terminal where the ``/turtlesim`` node is running, you will see the message: